dlofran2/wiseoldman-integration/README.md

 1. Clone repo
 2. Ensure node and npm are installed
 3. Run `npm install` in your directory to install necessary packages
+4. Create a `.env` file and add required environment variables, see below
-4. Run `npm run start` to begin application
+5. Run `npm run start` to begin application

-## Necessary Environment Variables
+## Environment Variables

 Create a `.env` file and add the following information